ruben2020/codequery/doc/HOWTO-LINUX.md

 cd ~/projects/myproject/src
 ```

 2. Create a cscope.files file with all the C/C++ source files listed in it.
+Files with [inline assembly code](http://en.wikipedia.org/wiki/Inline_assembler) should be excluded from this list.
 ```bash
 find -iname "*.c"    > ./cscope.files
 find -iname "*.cpp" >> ./cscope.files